 The effect of AVO’s on family law matters

-The Family Law Act 1975 Cth defines Family Violence under s.4. and if the court determine that you have perpetrated family violence this will effect the arrangements that are put in place for your children.
+The Family Law Act 1975 Cth defines Family Violence under s.4. and if the court determines that you have perpetrated family violence this will affect the arrangements that are put in place for your children.

 This is why having a lawyer who understands family law and criminal law is so important.